Krish Makhija’s ‘Dreaming in Colour’: Silent Cinema and Live Band Spectacle

 4. Where |

-This took place at one of my favourite stores in the city- Magnolia. (yeah, it’s a furniture store!! ) Magnolia is a family run company made up of a small group of super enthusiastic people.
-They thought it wise to branch out into hosting different cultural events for people.
-One such occasion was an exhibition of unique objects, and artifacts from the personal collection of High Court solicitor Rajan Jayakar, who has been collecting since over fifty years.
-What a treat it was for us antique lovers!
+The event took place at one of my favourite stores in the city- Magnolia. (yes, it’s a furniture store!! and soon to branch into a design studio ) Magnolia is a family-run business consisting of a small, enthusiastic team.
+They decided to branch out into hosting cultural events.
+One such occasion was an exhibition of unique objects and artefacts from the personal collection of High Court solicitor Rajan Jayakar, who has been collecting for over fifty years.
+It was a real treat for us antique lovers!

 Untitled-1

-The stage was set bang in the centre of the store, with a huge projector screen and the live band was set up somewhere in between a four poster bed, and a beautiful mirrored console table.
-I am pleased to say the band was so tight, and sound quality was awesome.
+The stage was set right in the centre of the store, with a huge projector screen, and the live band was situated between a four-poster bed and a beautiful mirrored console table.
+I’m pleased to say the band was excellent, and the sound quality was superb.

 20180527_192650-web

-I got a chance to ask the team at Magnolia about their challenges in planning an event like this, and what they hoped the audience would take home from this experience.
+I had the chance to ask the team at Magnolia about their challenges in planning such an event and what they hoped the audience would take away from it.

 “Trying to turn a primarily retail store into a